 What We Do

 Public Lands Institute Logo, 2007

 Our academic and administrative faculty and staff provide academic knowledge along with research expertise and real-world experience in the specialty areas of environmental education and interpretation, research and support services, geographic information systems/database management, volunteer and event management, and community outreach and marketing.
-To meet the demands of diversity, we are committed to increasing the diversity of students and faculty in science, technology, engineering, art, and mathematics (STEAM) and engaging them in public lands.
+To meet the demands of diversity, we are committed to increasing the diversity of students and faculty in science, technology, engineering, art, history, and mathematics (STEAM) and engaging them in public lands.